PowerMops/powermops-site/src/routes/pmops/Classes-4.md

 The Disk-inserted handler takes the normal default action, which is to check if the system has already mounted the disk, which it will have attempted to do.
-If the mount was unsuccessful, the handler calls the system routine DIBadMount to display the usual error message &ldquo;This disk is unreadable&rdquo;.
+If the mount was unsuccessful, the handler calls the system routine DIBadMount to display the usual error message "This disk is unreadable".
 If you provide your own handler, put its xt in cell 7 of fEvent to process disk-inserted events.

 The Activate handler determines whether the event is an Activate or